google-deepmind/nanodo/README.md

-# NanoDO: Ultra-minimal ("nano-sized") Transformer decoder-only language model.
+# NanoDO: A minimal ("nano-sized") Transformer decoder-only language model.
-Inspired by minGPT/nanoGPT and flax/examples we provide a minimal, implementation of a Transformer decoder-only language model in Jax.
+Inspired by minGPT/nanoGPT and flax/examples we provide a minimal implementation of a Transformer decoder-only language model in Jax.

 The purpose is to be maximally hackable, forkable, and readable for researchers,